Skip to main content

 • Maintain manual override capability at all times

-• Design fail-safe behaviors (return to neutral pose on any error)
+• Design fail-safe behaviors (return to neutral pose on error)

 • Never operate autonomous robots around people without extensive safety validation